philh30/ST-Edge-Drivers/GE-Jasco/README.md

 - ge-________-assoc
   - Configuration parameters available in settings
   - Association groups 2 and 3 available in settings
-  - Hub added to association group 3 to support double tap
+  - Hub added to association group 3 to support double tap (does not apply to motion switch/dimmer)
 - ge-________-scene
   - Configuration parameters available in settings
   - Association groups 2 and 3 available in settings